 How to eat a mango

-It can be eaten raw as well as ripe.
+We can eat mangoes raw as well as ripe.
 Many people love to sprinkle some spices and salt and eat raw mangoes.
-Mango pickle, chutney, salad, salsa, and a tasty summer drink called aam panna is made with raw mangoes.
+Mango pickle, sweet pickle called chhunda, chutney, salad, salsa, and a tasty summer drink called aam panna is made with raw mangoes.

 Cut slices or cubes of ripe fruit, and enjoy their lovely taste.
-Many dishes such as mango ice-cream, lassi, cake, mousse, and milk shakes can also be made using the ripe fruit.
+We can make many dishes such as mango ice-cream, lassi, cake, mousse, and milk shakes using the ripe fruit.
+My favorite is mango vanilla panna cotta, with very delicate taste of vanilla and mango.

 Those allergic to latex may have reaction with mango.
 Eating too much potassium is also harmful.
 As far as I understand, eating too much of anything is not good for health.
 My motto is to eat everything in moderation.